aimagelab/LLaVA-MORE/README.md

 |  **LLaVA-MORE-8B**   |    **58.4**    |     **76.3**     |  **61.8**  |    **42.4**    |    64.1    |    69.8    |  **39.4**  |      **68.2**    |      **72.4**    |  85.1  |  **63.6** |  1531.5  |  **353.3**  |
 </div>

-*\* the results of TextVQA are calculated with OCR token in the input prompt.*
+*\* The results of TextVQA are computed with OCR token in the input prompt.*

 ## Checkpoints